 Wendy Braitman: I want to just circle back.
 I’m going to answer your question and I want to circle back to something that we talked about earlier, which is at the beginning, it’s the idea of, just say you want to get a million page views.
 And so when I first started, when I was still in my coaching training and I was so focused once I finally figured out this is what I wanted to do and I got my hours really quickly, I got my accreditation really quickly.
 And part of how I did it was I had a Post-it and I broke it into goals.

-Wendy Braitman: I knew how many hours I needed to get to get my first level of accreditation.
+Wendy Braitman: I knew how many hours I needed to get my first level of accreditation.
 And I broke it into, just let’s say I needed a hundred hours, how many hours I needed to get every month for the next four months in order to achieve that as I was in my training.
 And I had it on a Post-it.
 And just say, I needed to get 20 the first month, which in the beginning was really a lot, how was I going to achieve that 20?

 Wendy Braitman: And so I had a book where I wrote down all the possible clients that I could get.
 And then I had a separate group for what I think you’re referring to, or the connector people.
 I mean, a separate tab for people who are not only someone I could connect to, but someone who were those people who know lots of people.
 And I would just keep track of it.
 But people create spreadsheets, there is kind of an online tool that you use.

 Wendy Braitman: But I wanted to bring it back to just this idea of how to take these big things, and I repeat this again and again, and make it into small pieces.
 I knew if I was going to hit my hours of coaching in order to get my accreditation, I had to take this big thing of how many, which seemed like so huge when I first started, but saying, “Okay, well, what do I need to get to this month?”
 And if I need to get to 20, who are the people that are going to help me get there?